rungr4vity/openWeather/README.md

 Weather App is the application of science and technology to predict the conditions of the atmosphere for a given location and time.

-I used and deploy my app on Samsung Galaxy with Android 14 Android Studio Koala
+I used and deployed my app on Samsung Galaxy with Android 14 Android Studio Koala

 i used MVVM and basic clean arch for maintenance,support and separation of concerns
     - Data layer (API Service and Repository) we can switch for offline data or live data just changing the repository
-            - the Rest API response wis huge so i used mappers in my models
+            - the Rest API response is huge so i used mappers in my models

             example: weatherResponse is all data from the REST API and basic_weather its a generic model fun converter(data: weatherResponse): basic_weather {